MaxPhal/nnUNet4SoilXrayCT/README.md

 <!-- We are aware that the fluidity of the code could have been improved.
 On some occasions even, a few file format conversion are superfluous.
 On purpose, we chose to go for redundancy instead of modifying the native code of nnUNet. -->

 # Nomenclature
-Before getting down to business, let´s define a few terms to avoid any potential confusion.
+Before getting down to business, let´s define a few terms to avoid potential confusion.
 - Dataset: Collection of all images and annotation
 - Image: one single (.tif, .mha or .nii.gz) file which contains the grayscale values
 - Class: a category present in the images, e.g., for instance "roots", "soil matrix" or "biopores"